 Debt Review Process – Your Step-by-Step Guide

-Applying for the debt review process might be unnerving, but it is an honourable step in the right direction to unshackle yourself from the restraints of your debts.
+Applying for the debt review process might be unnerving, and there are a few pros and cons to debt review, but it is an honourable step in the right direction to unshackle yourself from the restraints of your debts.
 Once you start the debt review process with Sandton Debt Counselling, you’ll realise that it is simply that – a process.

 The initial process takes approximately 60 business days from applying to finalising negotiations with credit providers.
 That said, you’ll be protected under the National Credit Act (NCA) from month one when you make your first payment.